Welcome to the FoMRHI website.

-The Fellowship of Makers and Researchers of Historical Instruments Quarterly, founded in 1975, is a lively forum organisation for those interested in historical musical instruments.
-Its principle publication, FoRMHI Quarterly, in handy A5 format, welcomes papers on all aspects the history and making of historical musical instruments – from the ancient Coptic sistrum to Beethoven’s piano.
+The Fellowship of Makers and Researchers of Historical Instruments, founded in 1975, is a lively forum organisation for those interested in historical musical instruments.
+Its principal publication, FoRMHI Quarterly, in handy A5 format, welcomes papers on all aspects the history and making of historical musical instruments – from the ancient Coptic sistrum to Beethoven’s piano.
 To see how varied the contents of FoMRHI Quarterly are, click on 'communications' where the contents of back issues are listed.

 If you want to share the fruits of your experience or research, or simply to ask a question of other enthusiasts, why not submit a paper?